AdmcCarthy/Identify_Fraud_from_Enron_Email/README.rst

 cross validation aids the algorithm from overfitting on the training data.

+Firstly the data is sperated into a train and test set using train test split, with 30% held back for testing.
+This gives 29 people for testing and 65 people for training.

+This training data is the used further.

 By splitting up the available data (e.g. only the training data) into seperate groups, these can be used to cross-validate the performance of a classifier.